 Cured bits of mask in the tank is also a concern, because it can be drawn through the dispensing system and clog the tip.
 Using nitrogen instead of ambient air to pressurize the system can avoid curing in the tank.
 If there is skinning in the tank or in the original mask container before the material is transferred, peel off the cured mask instead of mixing it into the uncured material.

-If the viscosity of the mask needs to be thinned, carefully mix in deionized (DI) water.
+If the viscosity of the mask needs to be reduced (to thinner consistency), carefully mix in deionized (DI) water.
 Mix slowly to avoid whipping, which adds air bubbles to the mask and can create voids.

 Stencil Printing Mask